GIScience/ohsome-api/docs/endpoints.rst

 .. http:post :: /contributions/count/density/groupBy/boundary

    Get the density of the count of contributions in the total query area in counts per square-kilometers grouped by the specified boundaries of the query.
-This endpoint does not support the deprecated ``types``, ``keys``, ``values`` parameters.

 **Example request**: